vectordotdev/vector/website/docs/reference/transforms/geoip.md

      website/docs/reference/transforms/geoip.md.erb
 -->

-The `geoip` transform accepts [`log`][docs.data-model#log] events and allows you to enrich events with geolocation data from the MaxMind GeoIP2 and GeoLite2 databases.
+The `geoip` transform accepts [`log`][docs.data-model#log] events and allows you to enrich events with geolocation data from the MaxMind GeoIP2 and GeoLite2 city databases.

 ## Configuration